dukemtambo/sotetalent/README.md

 	CLOUDINARY_URL=cloudinary://12345:abcde@cloudname

-### Running SydJS
+### Running SoteTalent

 Once you've set up your configuration, run `node keystone` to start the server.

-By default, [Keystone](http://keystonejs.com) will connect to a new local MongoDB database on your localhost called `sydjs`, and create a new Admin user that you can use to log in with using the email address `user@keystonejs.com` and the password `admin`.
+By default, [Keystone](http://keystonejs.com) will connect to a new local MongoDB database on your localhost called `sotetalent`, and create a new Admin user that you can use to log in with using the email address `user@keystonejs.com` and the password `admin`.

 If you want to run against a different server or database, add a line to your `.env` file to set the `MONGO_URI` environment variable, and restart the site.